dbousfie/4212syllabus/syllabus.md

 same assignment for a second time, make sure to address 'What did I do differently this week?'

-Weekly Engagement Options (a minimum of two options required per week):
+Weekly Engagement Options (a minimum of one option required per week):

 1. Written Responses (250 words per lesson): A reflective analysis engaging with lesson ideas and concepts from lectures, readings, or